stephenmcd/mezzanine/docs/content-architecture.rst

 Any regular model fields on your content type will be available when adding or changing an instance of it in the admin.
-This is similar to Django's behaviour when registering models in the adminm without using an admin class, or when using an admin class without fieldsets defined.
+This is similar to Django's behaviour when registering models in the admin without using an admin class, or when using an admin class without fieldsets defined.
 In these cases all the fields on the model are available in the admin.